palantirnet/drupal-rector-sandbox/README.md

 ## Development Note

 In preparation for Drupal 10, we will start supporting PHP 7.4 and PHP 8 for development.
 To do so requires configuring DDEV, and as a result, we encourage you to run all `composer` and `rector` commands via `ddev exec` (alias `ddev .`).

-The current `main` branch supports PHP 7.4 and may require running `ddev restart` and then `ddev . composer update`.

 ## Table of Contents